lsds/TaLoS/README.md

 The file `logpoint.c` is a minimal example of a TLS processing module that uses this interface to log the TLS communications.
 To enable it, please define the `DO_LOGGING` macro in `logpoint.c`.
 The Makefiles define a variable `TLSPROCESSINGMODULE` which lists the files that need to be compiled for your module.

-Not that, because LibSEAL cannot load existing shared libraries inside an enclave, a recompilation of TaLoS is necessary to use a different module.
+Note that, because TaLoS cannot load existing shared libraries inside an enclave, a recompilation of TaLoS is necessary to use a different module.

 ### Asynchronous Enclave Transitions